 (1) Law Enforcement Monitoring Commission has been established in order to independently fulfill the duties assigned by this Law, under its own authority and responsibility.
 The Commission shall act as a permanent board under the Ministry of Interior.

-The Commission shall be composed of the President of the Human Rights Institution, the President of the Board, the 1st Legal Advisor of the Ministry, the General Directorate of Penal Affairs, one member to be elected by the Council of Ministers from each of three candidates to be proposed by the Minister among the faculty members that are working at the departments of criminal and criminal procedure law and one member to be elected by the Council of Ministers from each of three candidates to be proposed by the Minister of Justice among the freelance attorneys-at-law that have the qualification of being elected as the president of the bar association under the presidency of the Undersecretary.
+The Commission shall be composed of the Head of the Human Rights and Equality Institution of Türkiye, the Head of the Board, the 1st Legal Advisor of the Ministry, the Director Generalof Penal Affairs of Ministry of Justice, faculty members at the departments of criminal and criminal procedure law (…..) as well as one member to be elected by the President among the freelance attorneys at-law that have the qualification of being elected as the head of the bar association.

 It is obligatory that the members to be elected among faculty members and freelance attorneys-at-law do not have any membership or other type of relation with any political party within the last five years prior to their election.

 The term of office of the members to be elected as the members of the commission among faculty members and freelance attorneys-at-law shall be four years.
-Members whose term of office has expired can be reelected with the same procedure.
-These members cannot be relieved of their duties at the Commission during their membership.
+Members whose term of office has expired may be reelected with the same procedure.
+These members may not be relieved of their duties at the Commission during their membership.
 However, in the event that members become incapacitated due to a serious disease or injury or fail to meet the conditions of assignment or it is subsequently found out that they did not meet these conditions during their election, they shall be relieved of their duties according to their procedure of assignment before their term of office expires.
 Provisions in the special laws shall apply due to the crimes of these members resulting from their duties at the Commission.
 In the event that these members of the Commission fail to attend three subsequent meetings or a total of four meetings within a year without an excuse, their membership shall terminate upon the decision of the Commission.
 A new assignment shall be made within one month at the latest according to the procedure stipulated in paragraph two depending on its relevance, for the memberships that become vacant due to the reasons stipulated in this paragraph or for any other reason.
 Members who are assigned in this way shall complete the term of office of the member instead of whom they are assigned.

 The Commission shall independently fulfill the duties and authorities assigned by this Law under its own responsibility.
-No body, authority, department or person can give any order and instruction or make any recommendation or suggestion in order to affect the decisions of the Commission.
+No body, authority, office or individual may give any order and instruction or make any recommendation or suggestion in order to affect the decisions of the Commission.

 Duties and authorities